The Shops at Riverside: Blue laws

 Due to New Jersey state blue laws that only apply in Bergen County most of the mall is closed on Sundays except for restaurants, the movie theater and those retailers exempt from the Sunday sales restrictions.
 Due to the mall not being located in Paramus it is notably allowed to have more Businesses open on Sundays.
 The mall was an organizer of an unsuccessful 1993 referendum effort to repeal Bergen County's blue laws.
 During the aftermath of Hurricane Sandy, then Governor, Chris Christie ordered a suspension for a Sunday, everything to open, but went back a week later.

 Public transportation

 NJ Transit bus lines that serve The Shops at Riverside are the 756 and 762 routes.

-The NJ Transit New Bridge Landing train station in River Edge is approximately 5 minutes from the mall.
+NJ Transit's New Bridge Landing train station in River Edge is approximately 5 minutes from the mall.